SDearing/ZSL-The-Climate-Menace/README.md

 The main point of criticism that ZSL had was that they felt that we had not focused on the chains of the climate change.
 ZSL felt that we had focused too much on the game aspect of the app and not the information that they wanted us to present.
 ZSL wanted us to change the main gameplay of our app to focus more on the construction of the green house affect chain so ZSl could be sure that the app was presenting the information that they wanted the students to learn, and to avoid from the students being more interested in the game aspect of the app, rather than them focusing on the education aspect.
 At the end of the day ZSL is the client so we have to follow their instructions so we agreed that we would change the gameplay of the app, to focus on the creation of greenhouse chains for the students to remember.

-Overall this feedback was very useful as it guarenteed that we were working to the clients standards and gave us a clear direction in the changes we needed to make to our app.
+Overall this feedback was very useful as it guaranteed that we were working to the clients standards and gave us a clear direction in the changes we needed to make to our app.